-Stack Works on the LIFO principle which stands for Last In First Out, here the element pushed first in the stack would be accessed last and the element pushed last would be accessed first.
-For example, in the real world if there is a pile of plates, we will choose that plate which would be on the top of the pile.
-In other words, we will choose that plate which was put last on that pile.
+The element pushed first in the stack would be accessed last, and the element pushed last would be accessed first.
+For example, in the real world, if there is a pile of plates, we will choose that plate which would be on the top of the pile.

 - We insert and delete elements from the top of a stack.

-- The first element of Stack lay on the base of that stack.
+- The first element of the stack lay on the base of that stack.

-- The first element pushed in a Stack is known as Base element.
+- The first element pushed in a stack is known as the base element.

 - The last element lay on the top of that stack.

-- The recent added element would be the first element on which the removal operation works first.
+- The recently added element would be the first element on which the removal operation works first.

-Here are some basic Operations we apply on a Stack:
+Here are some basic operations we apply on a stack are:

 The pop operation removes the last added element of the stack.

-The peek operation used to display the topmost data of the stack.
+The peek operation is used to display the topmost data of the stack.

 The Is_Empty function tells whether the stack is empty or not.
-If the stack consists even a single data element it returns True else it returns false.
+If the stack consists of even a single data element, it returns True; else, it returns false.

-Is_ Full operation test whether the stack is full or not, if the stack is full, we would not able to push more elements in the stack.
+Is_ Full operation test whether the stack is full or not.
+If the stack is full, we will not be able to push more elements in the stack.

 Advantages and Disadvantages of Stack

-- In Array, we can not allocate memory dynamically but in Stack, we can do this.
+- In an array, we can not allocate memory dynamically, but in a stack, we can.